 The Challenge

-The site before — monolithic block on the riverfront
+The site before — a monolithic block with no connection to river

 Contextual Research — Understanding the Environment and Its Users